 What is Marketing Analytics?

-At its core, marketing analytics is the practice of measuring, understanding, and optimising your marketing efforts.
+At its core, marketing analytics is the practice of measuring, understanding, and optimising your efforts.
 Not all marketing analytics tools serve the same purpose.
 Some marketing analytics tools like Google Analytics are web-based and primarily offer website traffic insights, whereas Proof Analytics considers data from all marketing channels and investments to learn how the larger reality of marketing activities and investment impacts a business.
 Proof utilises these findings to project scalable routes that a company could follow in order to strategically maximise their marketing ROI.

 Different Marketing Analytics Tools Meet Different Ends